 Michael Cohen, VMD

-After graduation, Dr. Cohen was an associate veterinarian at a small practice in Delaware County.
-In addition to his experience in private practice, Dr. Cohen has a strong background in emergency medicine.
-Working as an emergency clinician at the Veterinary Specialty Center of Delaware for more than six years, he gained vital experience dealing with traumatic injuries, metabolic and endocrine diseases, toxin exposure, obstetrical emergencies, among others.
-Dr. Cohen was inspired to go into private practice after working with animals whose emergency room visit could have been prevented with proper preventative care at their regular veterinarian’s office.
-Dr. Cohen created Center City Veterinary Hospital to provide quality, modern, and compassionate care to the dogs and cats of Philadelphia.
+After graduation, Dr. Cohen was an associate veterinarian at a small practice in Delaware County for two years.
+To increase his range of experience, he spent six years as an emergency clinician at the Veterinary Specialty Center of Delaware.
+Here he gained vital experience dealing with traumatic injuries, metabolic and endocrine diseases, toxin exposure, obstetrical emergencies, among others.
+Dr. Cohen was inspired to go back into private practice after working with animals whose emergency room visit could have been prevented with proper preventative care at their regular veterinarian’s office.
+Dr. Cohen started Center City Veterinary Hospital to provide quality, modern, and compassionate care to the dogs and cats of Philadelphia.

-As a member of the Veterinary Information Network, Dr. Cohen participates in an online community of veterinarians and board certified specialists who share cases and information.
+As a member of the Veterinary Information Network, Dr. Cohen participates in an online community of veterinarians and board-certified specialists who share cases and information.
 This allows him to provide your pet with the collective experience of over 42,000 veterinarians who love what they do and love to do it well!
 Dr. Cohen is also a member of the American Veterinary Medical Association and the American Animal Hospital Association.
 Dr. Cohen is a USDA certified veterinarian and has sent pets everywhere from Colombia to Saipan.